PauloColodiano/faq-biotech/README.md

 # FAQ Biotech

-This is a simple project, applying Python, Streamlit and OpenAI from GPT.
-The intend of this program is use some simple command and use AI to respond clients
+This is a simple project, applying Python, Streamlit and OpenAI from GPT. - OpenAI was remove for offline uses with no cost The intend of this program is use some simple command and use AI to respond clients

 ## Techs